freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 860.1

-Run the script again and go to the rent menu to see if those two rows are gone.
+Run the script again and go to the rent menu to see if those two pieces of information are gone.

 #### HINTS